samply/beam/README.md

 ## To-Dos
 - Make listen address & port configurable
 - Authentication.
 This will change the API (e.g. `worker_id` will be no longer required as this is derived from the authentication)
-- Signing (and possibly encrypting) actual messages
+- Additional client component to sign (and possibly encrypt) actual messages